 10. What measures will you use to prove ROI on the campaign?

 One of the last things you will want to discuss while talking with your marketing agency prospects, and one of the most crucial elements, is how they will measure and determine the return on investment gained from the marketing campaign.
 To determine ROI, there will need to be a way to connect marketing and sales; it is this measure informing you if your marketing strategy or project could be counted as a success or failure.

 To arrive at these figures, you will need to receive regular marketing reports and updates demonstrating impacts to your marketing goals as well as your overall sales.
 Each performance marketing agency may create and deliver these reports in a different way, and it is important to know they have a set procedure in place to provide you with these periodic updates as well as provide you with the information on ROI you will need to validate whether or not the project was successful.

 Make the Most of Your Next Performance Marketing Agency Decision

 Hiring a performance marketing agency can seem like a daunting or lengthy process, taking the time to ensure the right fit, in the beginning, can make the difference between the success and failure of your marketing campaign.

 Partner with an agency you can trust and has the capability to meet your goals, guide you through the process, and provide you with the ROI your business needs.
-Contact the marketing experts at Valve+Meter to schedule a free consultation.
+Contact the marketing experts at Valve+Meter to schedule a free analysis.